Skip to main content

 MIAMI LOCKS

-This car was one of 25 baggage / Railway Post Office (“RPO”) cars built by American Car and Foundry (ACF Lot#04-4269).
-The 3674 was ordered in November 1953 and delivered between January and April 1955 as a part of the streamlined El Capitan, Chief, and Super Chief trains of the Atchison, Topeka, & Santa Fe (“ATSF”).
+This car began life not as a sightseeing lounge, but as one of just twenty-five baggage/Railway Post Office cars built by American Car & Foundry (ACF Lot #04-4269).
+Ordered in November 1953 and delivered between January and April 1955, Car No. 3674 joined the sleek, streamlined El Capitan, Chief, and Super Chief trains of the Atchison, Topeka & Santa Fe Railway — icons of mid-century rail travel known for their speed, style, and unmistakable Southwestern flair.

-After a long career on the ATSF, the car was retired to Amtrak service in 1971.
-The car operated in successful Amtrak service until being stored at the Amtrak Beech Grove shops in 2007.
-It was acquired by the Fort Wayne Railroad Historical Society, sold to Nashville Steam Preservation Society, and is leased to Sugar Express.
+After a long and successful career on the ATSF, the car rolled into Amtrak service in 1971, where it continued working into the 2000s before finding itself stored at the Beech Grove shops in 2007.
+Its next chapters carried it through the Fort Wayne Railroad Historical Society and Nashville Steam Preservation Society before arriving at Sugar Express under lease.